 You are reading this post, using your device, but do you know what made it possible?
 It’s the operating system that acts as an interface between the software and the hardware.
-We have come a long way from writing codes to perform functions to simply using the drag and drop facility.
+We have come a long way from writing codes to performing functions to simply using the drag-and-drop facility.
 All these are made possible with the operating system.
 We cannot speak the computer’s language, so we need an operating system that allows us to interact with our devices.
 If it were not for operating systems, our devices would have been of no use to us.

 Why the operating system is important?